Last Updated on August 1, 2019

 Routine lab tests may show inflammation – ESR and CRP are elevated.
-HLA B27 is positive in majority of the patients.
+HLA B27 is positive in the majority of the patients.

 It is not entirely clear how HLA-B27 influences disease.

 X-rays are essentially normal in early phases of diseases causing inflammatory back pain.
-Arthritic changes of the involved joints [for example sacroiliac joints] can be noticed in the later course of disease.
+Arthritic changes of the involved joints [for example sacroiliac joints] can be noticed in the later course of the disease.

-MRI of the spine is able to find the joint inflammation much earlier and is investigation of choice in patients with symptoms suggestive of inflammatory back pain.
+MRI of the spine is able to find the joint inflammation much earlier and is an investigation of choice in patients with symptoms suggestive of inflammatory back pain.

 The first objective in a patient with inflammatory back pain is to reach the definitive diagnosis.
 This may be delayed for various reasons.